+the Mars CCRS team and an NESC Principal Engineer with extensive MMOD expertise.
+The NESC is currently providing technical expertise to assess MMOD risk for CCRS and provide mitigation strategies.
+"Those are ways to bring these two cultures together, the Human Exploration and Operations community and the Science Mission Directorate's flight projects, to start them talking and exchanging ideas.
+The more I know about the NESC, the easier it will be for me to make these connections at other organizations at the Agency."
+Dr. Valinia recently coordinated the efforts of the NESC technical team that was called upon to assist with the failure investigation of the Arecibo Observatory.
+She also served as the liaison to the Arecibo managing organization, the Universitv of Central Florida, and the National Science Foundation.
 Dr. Valinia and Dr. J.D.
-Polk, the NASA Chief Health and Medical Officer, along with Dr. David Francisco, organized and co-chaired the "Safe Human Expeditions Beyond LEO" workshop in the Fall of 2021 to gain diverse inputs from a broad spectrum of potential stakeholders for the NESC study.
-Successfully building a virtual (interdisciplinary) study team of 40 members from across NASA, she is pleased with the collaboration that has resulted.
-"I think results will be impactful when we work together for common goals," she said.

-Dr. Valinia is excited to work with the NESC, pushing the frontiers of engineering toward finding solutions to challenging technical problems.
+Polk. the NASA Chief Health and who owns the observatory.
+The NESC assessment deter-Medical Officer, along with Dr. David Francisco, organized mined the most probable contributing factors to the initial and co-chaired the "Safe Human Expeditions Beyond LEO" auxiliary socket failure, which was followed by a number of workshop in the Fall of 2021 to gain diverse inputs from a cascading events that resulted in the eventual collapse of broad spectrum of potential stakeholders for the NESC study. the observatory.
+Unfortunately, the observatory collapsed Successfully building a virtual (interdisciplinary) study team before recovery efforts took place.
+"But we all learned from of 40 members from across NASA, she is pleased with the it, and the NESC work has now resulted in an NESC Technicollaboration that has resulted.
+"I think results will be impactcal Bulletin, engineering report, and technical journal articles ful when we work together for common goals," she said. informing the civil engineering community of the cause of the initial socket failure.
+And the NESC's work has been crucial to Dr. Valinia is excited to work with the NESC, pushing the frontiers of engineering toward finding solutions to challenging informing future observatory structural designs." technical problems.
 For her, there is never a dull moment.
-"I feel privileged and honored to have the opportunity to work with some of the brightest minds and dedicated people at the NESC.
+"I "The other role I'm focusing on is to promote NASA interdisfeel privileged and honored to have the opportunity to work ciplinary initiatives to maximize mission success and safety." with some of the brightest minds and dedicated people at the To that end, she launched the NESC study, Safe Human Ex-NESC.
 It's a thrill.
-I can't wait to get back on site and meet them in person!"
+I can't wait to get back on site and meet pedition Beyond Low Earth Orbit (LEO).
+"It brings together them in person!"

-Arecibo pre-collapse.
-NASA contributed to the Arecibo Radio Telescope failed Aux M4N cable investigation.
+failed Aux M4N cable investigation.
 Refer to NASA/TM-20210017934, NESC Technical Bulletin 21-05, and article on page 22.